kwatch/keight/README.md

 --------

 Keight.rb is the very fast web application framework for Ruby.
-It is about 100 times faster than Rails and 20 times faster than Sinatra.
+It runs about 100 times faster than Rails, and 20 times faster than Sinatra.

 *Keight.rb is under development and is subject to change without notice.*